 Start with a plan and everything will be a LOT easier…

-Think about where and when you will shop – so that you don’t waste time or have to go back to somewhere because you forgot something.
+Think about WHERE and WHEN you will be shopping – so that you don’t waste time or have to go back to somewhere because you forgot something.

 WHERE WILL YOU SHOP?